Cancer is not one disease, but many. It’s the name given to more than 200 different conditions, each with its own name and treatment.

 - Find support: Information about Cancer Council’s support services, including our 13 11 20 telephone service, peer support and online community.

-- Find cancer resources: Complete list of Australian cancer resources.
+- Find cancer resources: Directory of Australian cancer resources.

 - Explore other cancer websites: Reliable web links to information on cancer, including treatment.